An Alternative Shopping Guide to Lviv’s City Center

 Fortunately, several places in Lviv showcase these unique products.
 This is fantastic as it demonstrates that amidst the kitschy touristy Lviv, an authentic and alternative Lviv thrives.
 These are great places to see the wonderful creativity of Ukrainians and to support the entrepreneurial endeavors of these young businesses.

-Below I complied a list of independently owned stores selling Ukrainian-made clothing and accessories.
-If you are searching for a unique souvenir, gift, or are looking to update your wardrobe with a one-of-a-kind piece, these are the places to go.
+And so if you are searching for a unique souvenir or gift, or are looking to update your wardrobe with a one-of-a-kind piece, these are the places to go.

 Open Store Lviv | 8 Fedorova St., across from Dominican Church

-A unique space in Lviv, with a wonderful atmosphere and very friendly staff, Open Store Lviv is one of a just a few showroom-boutiques that sell quality designer clothes from dozens of Ukrainian designers.
+A unique space in Lviv, with a wonderful atmosphere and very friendly staff, Open Store Lviv is one of a just a few showroom-boutiques that sell high-quality designer clothes from dozens of Ukrainian designers.
+Here you will find not only both women’s and men’s clothing, but also leather goods, bags, accessories, jewelry, artwork by local artists, minimalistic light fixtures, and perfume.

 While you are checking out their wide assortment, make sure you look up!
 You can see authentic Renaissance crossbeams with engraved solar signs — symbols that protected homes from evil and misfortune.